codeandmedia/zola_docsascode_theme/content/_index.md

 insert_anchor_links = "right"
 +++

 I was inspired by [Linode's approach](https://www.linode.com/2020/01/17/docs-as-code-at-linode/) to creating and managing docs.
-They call it _docs as code methodology._  Thereby my aim was making simple and productive way to work with any sort of documents and articles through Markdown, Git and Docker/k8s optionally.
+They call it _docs as code methodology._  Thereby, my aim was making simple and productive way to work with any sort of documents and articles through Markdown, Git and Docker/k8s optionally.

 The repo contains a theme for [Zola](https://www.getzola.org/) (the best static site generator I've ever seen) and dockerfile for building Docker images with Nginx-alpine.
 You can push to your Docker an [image with demo-content](https://hub.docker.com/r/codeandmedia/zola_docsascode_theme)

 ```
-codeandmedia/zola_docsascode_theme:latest
+codeandmedia/docsascode-theme:latest
 ```

 ## Perks